Georgetown Pastors and Staff

 Pastor of Congregational Life

 Marc wears multiple hats at church and in life.
-He’s a glad father of three, a husband, a teacher, a coach, a student and lifelong learner, and a writer.
-For us, he’s a listening ear, compassionate presence, comedian, and as he calls it, “a midwife of the soul.”
-Yep, he likes to playfully hang out with words, texts, metaphors, and stories.
-If you want to find him, look for him at the intersections and the edges; those are the places that he finds interesting, life-filled, and ripe for authenticity and transformation.
+He’s a glad father of three, a husband, a teacher, a writer, lifelong learner, and a pastor to pastors.
+For us, he’s a listening ear, compassionate presence, occasional comic, and as he calls it, “a midwife of the soul.”
+If you get to know him, you’ll get it.
+He’s one of those kinds that likes to playfully hang out with words, texts, metaphors, and stories.
+If you want to find him, look near the intersections and the edges.
+He will tell you a story if you ask for one.
+More importantly, he’ll listen to yours and hold it gently in his heart.
 A simple phone call will be the beginning of a coffee or lunch conversation.
-If you want to find him at play, he will probably have a baseball or frisbee in his hand.
+If you want to find him at play, he will likely have a Frisbee in his hand.
+Marc is a professional disc golfer – or as he says, a committed frisbeetarian – and enjoys playing recreationally, collaboratively, and competitively.

 Director of Music and Worship